Last updated: 9/16/22. Short URL for this page: www.sfcdcp.org/mpxhcp (mpxhcp short for “mpx for healthcare providers”)

 - There is no need to contact SFDPH for approval to test at commercial laboratories but providers must still report all suspect cases to SFDPH within 1 working day.

-San Francisco Public Health Lab is still accepting specimens for monkeypox testing and has improved turn-around-time with the addition of on-site monkeypox PCR assay.
+San Francisco Public Health Lab is still accepting specimens for MPX testing and has improved turn-around-time with the addition of on-site MPX PCR assay.

-All providers are requested to review and follow this SF-specific guidance for monkeypox evaluation, including infection control, specimen collection, and patient isolation.
+All providers are requested to review and follow this SF-specific guidance for MPX evaluation, including infection control, specimen collection, and patient isolation.

-Jynneos monkeypox vaccine continues to be in short supply.
-SF receives vaccine allotments from the state health department based on a formula using current monkeypox case counts and eligible population size.
-SFDPH continues to request as many doses as possible in the shortest timeframe available to address the critical shortage of local vaccine needed to stem the outbreak.
+Jynneos MPX vaccine supply is improving.
+SF receives vaccine allotments from the state health department based on a formula using current MPX case counts and eligible population size.
+SFDPH continues to request as many doses as possible in the shortest timeframe available, and vaccine doses have begun to arrive more regularly.

 Are you a provider interested in vaccinating your patients?
 Please fill out this survey as a first step to request being considered.
 For any questions, email firstname.lastname@example.org